apache/apisix-ingress-controller/docs/en/latest/practices/check-crd-status.md

 ## Prerequisites

 - an available Kubernetes cluster
-- an available APISIX and APISIX Ingress Controller installation
+- an available Apache APISIX and Apache APISIX Ingress Controller installation

 ## Take ApisixRoute resource as an example